 Will there be an after school program?

 Yes!
-Team Read’s 2020-21 program will be online for the entire school year.
-Student readers will receive 45 minutes of one:one tutoring with a teen reading coach twice per week.
+Team Read’s 2020-21 program kicked off in November and will be online for the entire school year.
+Student readers receive 45 minutes of one:one tutoring with a teen reading coach twice per week.
 Programming is after school, with sessions at 4pm and 5pm.
-Each coach will work with two students per day, focusing on sight words, fluency, reading comprehension, and phonics.
+Each coach is working with two students per day, focusing on sight words, fluency, reading comprehension, and phonics.

 Team Read plans to serve 300 young readers and provide jobs for at least 150 teens in Seattle and Highline.